-A collaborative effort As part of the collaboration, each campus will bring in outside experts who can help facilitate the implementation of the colleges' ideas and new practices with the goal of improved student learning.
+As part of the collaboration, each campus will bring in outside experts who can help facilitate the implementation of the colleges' ideas and new practices with the goal of improved student learning.
 All three institutions will have the opportunity to participate in these sessions. experts will help facilitate the implementation of our ideas

 As projects develop on each campus, funding will be available for communities of faculty and staff with common interests to convene and discuss issues and ideas.

 Finally, workshops will be held to help implement programs.
 Program outcomes will be shared with the higher-education community at the conclusion of the project.

 The Teagle Foundation provides leadership for liberal education, mobilizing the intellectual and financial resources that are necessary if today's students are to have access to a challenging and transformative liberal education.
 The Foundation's commitment to such education includes its grantmaking to institutions of higher education across the country, its long-established scholarship program for the children of employees of ExxonMobil, and its work helping economically disadvantaged young people in New York City — where the Foundation is based — gain admission to college and succeed once there.